ammmir/node-emailyak/README.md

     var api = new EmailYakAPI('my api key');

-The EmailYakAPI object provides a convenient builder object that can be chained to create an email message.
+The EmailYakAPI object provides a convenient builder object that can be chained to create an email message:

     var email = api.emailBuilder()
         .from('amir@example.com')